KevinVerre/kevins-guide-to-git/README.txt

 You can setup aliases to make git commands shorter so that you don't have to type as much to run a command.
 There are (at least) two different places you can configure this.

 The first is in the global git config file for your username.
 By default, this is a file stored in ~/.gitconfig .
+Edit that your user's .gitconfig file in order to manage your git configuration.
 You designate the alias section of the config file with [alias].
 Here are some that I have in mine:

+[alias]
   co = checkout
   ci = commit
   amend = commit --amend
   s = status
   st = status
   sh = show
   b = branch
   br = branch
   p = pull
   d = diff
   l = log
   a = add

 You can also create aliases for your terminal, such as your ~/.bashprofile.
 Example: alias gs='git status '

 Git also has a tab auto-completion tool.
-This way you only have to start typing the name of a branch (or other identifier), hit tab, and it will try to finish the complete name.
-It doesn't come built in with Git.
-You have to I'd call it semi-official since it's available in the same repo as git's official source code.
+Once the tab auto-complete tool is installed, you just have to start typing the name of a branch (or other identifier), hit tab, and it will try to finish the complete name.
+It doesn't come built in with Git, however.
+You have to download the code and install it.
+I'd call it semi-official since it's available in the same repo as git's official source code.
 But it's not part of their main project.
 You can download the version for bash from here, and then source it in your bash_profile:

 https://github.com/git/git/tree/master/contrib/completion